howa003/complete-elvish-lotr-subtitles/README.md

-## 3) Useful tools for your own modifications
+## 3) Subtitle Edit - A useful tool for your own modifications

-If you want to **merge** my foreign-only subtitles with your own English/other subtitles, I recommend the [subtitletools/Merge Subtitles](https://subtitletools.com/merge-subtitles-online) tool.

-If you want to **retime** my subtitles, I recommend the [Subtitle Edit](https://www.nikse.dk/subtitleedit) tool.
+If you want to modify the subtitles yourself, I recommend the [Subtitle Edit](https://www.nikse.dk/subtitleedit) tool.

+### 3.1) Merge Foreign-only subtitles with your own English/other subtitles

+In Subtitle Edit:
+- Tools - Join subtitles...
+- Add both files
+- Tools - Sort by - Start time
+- Tools - Renumber

+### 3.2) Retime the subtitles

+In Subtitle Edit:
+- Synchronization - Adjust all times (show earlie/later)...

 ## 4) Why this project?

 I wanted to watch LotR and understand all that is said and sung, but I have not found any complete subtitles.
 So I have created them myself, and I share them with you so you can enjoy them too :) If you find any mistakes please let me know and I will edit the subtitles.

+## 5) Donations
+Please know that you enjoying the movies with my subtitles is already a treat enough for me.
+However, if you wanted to help me battle my ADHD and give me some external motivation to finish the subtitles to 100 % quality, you can [buy me a coffee <3](https://ko-fi.com/zoowlcz)